azubala/azubala.github.io/hugo/content/about.md

 After return to Warsaw I've joined **Taptera Poland**, were I took part in some interesting enterprise projects for US clients.

-Currently I'm working at **Applause Inc.**, where I'm responsible for  iOS team.
+From 2014 until 2017 I was working at **Applause Inc.**, where I was responsible for iOS team.
+During that period I focused on defined workflows and processes that help to maintain and deliver products for iOS platform.

+In addition, throughout 2017 I was also a consultant in **Sependa** -- mainly helping with their flag product called Crescendo.

+Currently I'm working at **YND Consult GmbH**, where I'm a lead of the iOS team that builds an in-house product -- soon to be released to public.

 As a part time job I'm also a co-founder of **Mobile Academy** -- organization for mobile workshops.
-I'm also a consultant in **Sependa** -- mainly helping with their flag product called Crescendo.

 In my spare time I do a little bit of swimming and cycling ([follow me on Strava](https://www.strava.com/athletes/9515088))